schellingerhout/schellingerhout.github.io/_posts/2017-07-28-getting-started-with-r7.md

 Levels: Jack frequently repeats himself
 ```

 You may have noticed that when I listed the levels I swapped `"repeat"` and `"myself"` for the previously sorted order (look at how I ordered them in the `levels=`).
 You can see that the levels in the new factor are also listed in the new order, but with the new names.
 Run `attributes(repeat_factor_labeled)` and you will see that the difference.
+Compare the result of the `attributes` function to when you ran it before against `repeat_factor`.

 ## Changing levels